isomerpages/govtech-gobusiness-main/_start-a-business/next-steps-to-consider/unlock-your-ip-value.md

 ### Protect your business

-Intangible assets now make up 90% of all market value, according to [Ocean Tomo study](https://oceantomo.com/intangible-asset-market-value-study/
+Intangible assets now make up 90% of all business value, according to [Ocean Tomo study](https://oceantomo.com/intangible-asset-market-value-study/
 ){:target="_blank"}{:rel="noopener"}.
 Your inventions, designs and representations of your brand are part of your business’ [intangible assets and intellectual property (IA/IP)](https://www.ipos.gov.sg/about-ip){:target="_blank"}{:rel="noopener"} that should be protected.
 Common forms of IP are trade marks (representation of your brands), patents (your inventions) and designs.

 Whether you are a budding entrepreneur, a start-up, a SME or an MNC, protecting and managing your IP can help your business grow.
 Having a strong IP portfolio can open up commercial opportunities for your business such as research & development (R&D) partnerships, securing investments, licensing and franchising.
 Find out more about [monetising your IP](https://www.ipos.gov.sg/manage-ip/monetise-ip){:target="_blank"}{:rel="noopener"} on IPOS' website.